fastmcp-me/ygg-torrent-mcp/README.md

 ### Option 2: Local Development Setup

-If you want to contribute to the project or run it from the source code, this project uses Poetry for dependency management.
+If you want to contribute to the project or run it from the source code, this project uses `uv` for fast Python packaging and virtual environment management.

 #### 1. Clone the Repository
 ```bash